 - Must always face the opposite direction from the middle of the circuit board (if you want the edge to be beveled)

-PCB gold/edge finger beveling
+PCB gold finger or edge finger beveling

 Nickel plating